Originally published: 24 March 2026

 Typical uses include:

-- Light dust environments
+- Light dust exposure

 - Basic maintenance tasks

-- Non-hazardous work areas
+- Lower-risk non-hazardous work areas

 FFP2 masks: medium protection